TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

         :name: plugin-settings
         :type: array of custom settings

-        Here reside are all the settings, both extension-wide and plugin-specific.
+        Here reside all the settings, both extension-wide and plugin-specific.
         These settings are available in the controllers as the array variable :php:`$this->settings` and in any Fluid template with `{settings}`.